 9.)
 Lancaster Wines: Swan Valley, Western Australia

-The area, which was first settled by Croatian and Italian immigrants in the 1920’s, has become known for its verdelho, chenin blanc, chardonnay, shiraz and cabernet wines.
+The area, which was first settled by Croatian and Italian immigrants in the 1920s.
+Whilst, nowadays, it has become known for its verdelho, chenin blanc, chardonnay, shiraz and cabernet wines.

 10.)
 Josef Chromy: Tasmania

 This award-winning vineyard is located in Relbia, are easily some of the best vineyards in Australia.

 Perched on Tasmania Island, it’s home to cool-climate grapes and vineyards that are great to visit.

 Pinot noir, chardonnay, riesling and sauvignon blanc are definite specialties here.
 Though, saying that, sparkling wines are particularly popular across all of Tasmania.